Roles & Responsibilities

 - Other revenue-generating operations related to educational business activities

 - F&A Returns – department share (Fund 18300/DEPTMNT)

 - USF Foundation funds

-Faculty/Principal Investigators (PI’s)
+Faculty/Principal Investigators (PI)

 Faculty with grants, internal awards and/or F&A returns are Accountable Officers at USF.
 They are responsible for the prudent management and approval for the consumption of university resources.
 Part of that responsibility includes ensuring financial reconciliations are completed on a monthly basis.
-In the College of Arts & Sciences, faculty are required to personally review the monthly reconciliations and officially sign off as the final step in the business process.
+In the College of Arts & Sciences, the faculty is required to personally review the monthly reconciliations and officially sign off as the final step in the business process.
 The faculty in CAS are responsible for managing and reconciling the following types of funds that may be available to them.

 - Grants – both internal and external awards